Arjun9756/GitHub-Repo-Explorer/readme.md

 - **Persistent recently searched** — move from localStorage to a backend store so it syncs across devices
 - **Better error messages** — distinguish between rate limit errors and genuine 404s more clearly in the UI
 - **End-to-end tests** — using Playwright or Cypress for full user flow testing
-- **Two-prfile-comparison** - using the meta data of github profile and respository
+- **Two-profile-comparison** - using the meta data of github profile and respository

 ## Honest Notes